 Michigan Driver’s License Restoration

-The legal team at Kelly & Kelly, P.C. is well versed in handling cases involving licensing issues and disciplinary proceedings.
+The legal team at Kelly & Kelly, P.C. is well versed in handling cases involving Michigan driver’s license restoration, appeals and disciplinary proceedings.
 If you are faced with charges that may dramatically influence your life, such as restricting your ability to drive or impacting your ability to keep your job, you want an attorney you can trust.
 You want an attorney who will be on your side and who will protect your rights.
 You want a team of lawyers who know the ins-and-outs of the legal system.
 You want an attorney who will listen and who can ensure that you get fair treatment according to your unique circumstances.
 You want a Kelly & Kelly attorney.

 Ignition Interlock Device